2 acre plot with great beginnings for a food forest, near Albuquerque

 We have a wwoofer tiny home!
 It has a loft bed with a sturdy ladder, a desk/dresser, a chair, and a composting toilet.
 It has electricity and wifi.

 We have a metal quonset building and are designing an aquaponic vertical grow inside.
-We are in the process of setting up 275 gallon fish tanks to create fertilized water to use on our plants.
-After that, we'll add grow racks above the fish tanks to grow fodder year-round for the chickens, goats, and cattle.
+We have a couple of 275 gallon fish tanks to create fertilized water to use on our plants.
+We will be putting three of the 275 gallon tanks together, in the near future.
+It would be great to add lighted grow racks above the fish tank to grow fodder year-round for the chickens, goats, and cattle.
 The by-product will also be the fish.

-We added a micro-grid to the quonset which runs an off grid system.
+We added a solar panel micro-grid to the quonset which runs an off grid system.

-In February, excessive wind gusts blew down our greenhouse.
-As a result, we decided to turn the pole barn into a greenhouse.
-We are currently in the process of insulating for cold weather, but will soon be shifting to the installation of a water wall.
+We decided to turn the pole barn into a greenhouse.
+We will dig out a portion inside, make reinforced walls, and cover that pit with a hoop house.
+The pit will be geothermal and a great place to grow anything.
+We might need to insulate for cold weather, and shift to the installation of a water wall for summer.
+It's an evaporative cooling system.
 The water wall will be on one end of the greenhouse, and fans (blowing air out) on the other end, for a cooling system.
-We'll design a rocket mass stove heating system, next year, as well as a cold season ventilation system for hot fall/winter days.
+We'll design a rocket mass stove heating system for winter.

 All good farmers always have something going on.
 Our projects always finish, and we start new ones when it's time.
 And we're always where we're supposed to be, every second of every day, so STAY PRESENT, especially if you're depressed or freaked out.
 Oh yeah, and study Wim Hof.